Introducing This Slavery

 Sophie has adapted the original novel into a script for narrative art, staying faithful to the original whilst making some tweaks to make the most of the medium to tell this important story in the most accessible way possible.
 We’ve worked together to translate the script into a storyboard that runs to 350+ pages over 18 chapters.
 Scarlett is now working her way through drawing, colouring and lettering the story with her usual attention to historical detail and warmth of character.
 Our publisher, SelfMadeHero is expecting the artwork to be submitted this time next year.
 We’re working with our lovely and encouraging editor David Hine for the third time.
 This Slavery should be in your hands by autumn 2025.
 As soon as it’s available to preorder, we’ll let you know.
 We’re also planning some radical events to celebrate the book and Ethel Carnie Holdsworth around the time of publication.

-This Slavery is a fiery and angry story that cuts through the intersection between industrialised labour and women’s rights within that system.
+And now it’s time for This Slavery, a fiery and angry story that cuts through the intersection between industrialised labour and women’s rights within that system.
 Although it depicts a very specific element of the industrial revolution – the Lancashire cotton boom of the early 20th century – it has sharp and disturbing relevance to our modern lives.
 The deregulated gig economy and warehouse workplaces of today are populated by unpaid carers trying to make ends meet.
 By presenting human beings as something other than economic units and baring some truths about the transactional nature of work, sex and family life, This Slavery holds a mirror to our current economic system.
 The central themes – about women’s individual ‘freedom’ to choose between the slavery of the factory or the home, and how both underpin the shareholder profits of capitalism – feel just as revolutionary and under-examined today.
 Ethel constructed radical character dynamics too, presenting police and domestic servants as class-traitors to be mocked, while portraying ‘fallen women’ as redeemable figures of honour, power and respect.
 By folding all of this into the popular mill-girl fiction of her era, Ethel subverted the genre to offer something new for readers who were her economic peers.
 This proved unpopular with the Blackburn establishment press, who objected to the book’s unflinching portrayal of harsh living conditions, but also with the left-wing press and political reviewers who considered the book ‘a wasted opportunity’ for its focus on an individual romance.
 But she wasn’t writing it for them, was she?

 100 years after first publication, our graphic novel adaptation of This Slavery will become part of a growing revival of Ethel Carnie Holdsworth’s literary reputation.
 We are grateful to SelfMadeHero, the Arts Council and the Pendle Radicals for the support we have already received, as well as encouragement from Ethel’s living relatives.
 If you’d like to help keep our noses to the drawing-board, here are some things you can do: